-Global X Metaverse Theme Active ETF (the "Sub-Fund") is an investment fund of the Global X ETF Series, which is an umbrella unit trust established under Hong Kong law.
-The Sub-Fund is an actively managed exchange traded fund authorised under Chapter 8.10 of the Code on Unit Trusts and Mutual Funds (the "Code").
-The units of the Sub-Fund (the "Units") are traded on The Stock Exchange of Hong Kong Limited (the "SEHK") like stocks.
+- Global X Metaverse Theme Active ETF (the "Sub-Fund") is an investment fund of the Global X ETF Series (the "Trust"), which is an umbrella unit trust established under Hong Kong law.
+The Sub-Fund is an actively managed exchange traded fund authorised under Chapter 8.10 of the Code on Unit Trusts and Mutual Funds (the "Code"). - The Sub-Fund offers both listed class of Units (the "Listed Class of Units") and unlisted classes of Units (the "Unlisted Classes of Units").
+This statement contains information about the offering of the Listed Class of Units, and unless otherwise specified, references to "Units" in this statement shall refer to the "Listed Class of Units".
+Investors should refer to a separate statement for the offering of the Unlisted Classes of Units.

+• The Listed Class of Units of the Sub-Fund are traded on The Stock Exchange of Hong Kong Limited (the "SEHK") like stocks.